Is Social Responsibility A Part Of Your Overall Brand Message?

-We live in times where many things have gotten out of balance.
-The social fabric of our society is in danger, with income inequality rising, while environmental issues, from climate change to overpopulation, are adding a global layer to an increasingly dire picture.
-The need for change gets louder, and we as a society as well as individuals need to react.
-Tech companies aren’t left out here, and we see more and more business leaders leading by addressing social and environmental issues head on, with low carbon initiatives or employee incentives such as extended maternity leave or equal pay for men and women.
+We live in times when many things have gotten out of balance.
+The social fabric of our society is in danger, with income inequality rising.
+Environmental issues, from climate change to overpopulation, add a global layer to an increasingly dire picture.
+Millennials roam the planet, and the demands for change get louder.
+We as a society and individuals need to react.
+Tech companies aren't left out here, and we see more and more business leaders leading by addressing social and environmental issues head-on, with low carbon initiatives or employee incentives such as extended maternity leave or equal pay for men and women.